23 Easy Ways to Make Lifelong Friends

 When You Meet Someone New

-And finally, I KNOW that meeting new people is tough for most of us.
+Finally, I KNOW that meeting new people is tough for most of us.
 So, here are three easy steps to make sure that you make friends as an adult with whomever you meet!

 1. Make eye contact and smile.
 Go first, and make people feel comfortable.

 2. Ask questions about them!!!!
 People feel as though they are connecting when they can talk about themselves.
-I have to remind myself of this often.

 3. Compliment them.
 Besides asking questions, complimenting them is another way to make someone feel good.
 Make them feel good, and you’ve got a new friend.